Menu

 Stefanie Sestak, Mentorship Program Coordinator

 Diana is a multi-award winning scholar, STEM ambassador, and professional musician.
-She holds dual first class honours and the University Medal in Bachelor of Music and Science.
-She is currently completing her PhD at the University of New South Wales.
+She holds dual first class honours and the University Medal in a Bachelor of Music and Advanced Science.
+She completed her PhD at the University of New South Wales in Chemistry.
 Her research integrates state-of-the art chemical instrumentation and machine learning for disease diagnosis.
 She has served in numerous scientific and leadership positions including as a Science presenter and Vice-President on UNSW Postgraduate Council.
-She is currently a Board Director of Science & Technology Australia, which represents over 100,000 STEM professionals.
-Diana was on a 2021 Fulbright Future Scholarship to work on machine learning with the Kolachalama Laboratory at Boston University.
+She was previously the Board Director of Science & Technology Australia, which represents over 100,000 STEM professionals.
+Diana received a 2021 Fulbright Future Scholarship to develop machine learning algorithms for mass spectrometry datasets with the Kolachalama Laboratory at Boston University.

 Connect.
 Support.
 Share.
 Inspire.